expo/expo/docs/pages/versions/unversioned/sdk/auth-session.md

 }
 ```

-In order to be able to deep link back into your app, you will need to set a `scheme` in your project `app.config.js`, or `app.json`, and then build your standalone app (it can't be updated with an OTA update).
+In order to be able to deep link back into your app, you will need to set a `scheme` in your project `app.config.js`, or `app.json`, and then build your standalone app (it can't be updated with an update).
 If you do not include a scheme, the authentication flow will complete but it will be unable to pass the information back into your application and the user will have to manually exit the authentication modal (resulting in a cancelled event).

 ## Guides